 In Cape Town there are many wonderful hotels and guest houses, if you want to spoil yourself we recommend a stay at the Cape Grace Hotel in the V&A Waterfront.

 If you’re spending summer in the Cape, then you’ll probably want to arrange your stay to continue on into February.
-Some of the crowds leave, and it is also harvest time in the winelands.
+Some of the crowds leave, and it is also harvesting time in the Winelands.
 This means that many vineyards and wine estates host special tasting days or family days, with meal specials and tours at bargain prices.
 You can join a number of full or half-day wine tours from shuttles leaving from the Victoria & Alfred Waterfront.
 Wine tours are usually priced between R250 and R1,000 – all include free wine tasting and transport, and some may come with a delicious meal at a luxurious wine estate restaurant.
-We recommend that you spend a few nights in the cape winelands so that you really get to experience this amazing area with its many wine estates, golf courses and world class restaurants.
+We recommend that you spend a few nights in the Cape Winelands so that you really get to experience this amazing area with its many wine estates, golf courses, and world-class restaurants.
 Majeka House and Lanzerac Hotel would get our strong recommendation.

 May also happens to be the best time for shark cage diving in Gansbaai.
 While some people have reservations about the practice, it is performed with sustainability and minimal impact at the forefront of the Conservation Board’s concerns, and it is only carried out by licensed professionals.
 If you’re up to the challenge, then get ready for the underwater encounter of your life!

 While June in Cape Town is particularly nasty, with squalls and storms featuring 70km/h winds, the rest of the country is actually quite lovely during this time.
 If you still want to hit the beach then head to Durban, and June is still part of the best time for the beach in Northern Natal.
 There should still be surf until the end of the month, so if you hurry you can make it in time to catch some waves.